jqwik-team/jqwik/docs/user-guide.md

 The `@Property` annotation has a few optional values:

-- `int tries`: The number of times _jqwik_ tries to generate paramter values for this method.
+- `int tries`: The number of times _jqwik_ tries to generate parameter values for this method.
   Default is `1000`.
 - `long seed`: The _random seed_ to use for generating values.
 If you do not specify a values _jqwik_ will use a random _random seed_.
 The actual seed used is being reported by